tbpassin/gf4-project/gf4/doc/html/_sources/GF4_Users_Guide.rst.txt

 **Save The Noisy Line For Later Viewing**
 ------------------------------------------
 For this example, at the end we will overlay this noisy line on the plot of the fitted line.
-Copy it to the **T** stack position by clicking the "Copy2T" button in the "Stack" group.
+Copy it to the **T** stack position by clicking the "Copy2T" button in the "Stack" group (see `Direct Access`_).

 Fit and Plot The Noisy Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^